 EGI Strategic Metrics

-The following strategic-level metrics are aligned with the EGI Strategic Plan [R2].
-The key areas of the strategy and the project level objectives have been aligned to the metrics using .
-Theis based on a fourth-generation balanced scorecard adapted for non-profit organisations that provides an integrated framework for describing and translating strategy through the use of linked performance measures from a number of key perspectives.
-In the most common form, these perspectives are: Customer, Internal Processes, Employee Learning and Growth, and Financial.
+The following strategic-level metrics is an update of the metrics defined in the previous Annual Report on Quality (D1.11).
+Whereas the metrics defined in the EGI Strategic Plan [R2], the new ones incorporates the evolution of the strategic map, and the changes in strategy described in the EGI Engagement Strategy (D2.26) [add reference] and the Sustainability and Business Plan (D2.25) [add reference].
+The key areas of the strategy and the project level objectives have been aligned to the metrics using a fourth-generation balanced scorecard methodology, which has been adapted for non-profit organisations.
+The authors of this document fully acknowledge the comments made by the reviewers on that respect.
+The initial objective is deep into the adequacy of using such a management tool for an organisation with the particularities of EGI.
+In order to understand the evolution of the EGI and to track the execution of the strategy, the Balance Scorecard methodology is kept It is based on a fourth-generation balanced scorecard adapted for non-profit organisations that provides an integrated measurement framework for describing and translating strategy through the use of linked performance measures from a number of key perspectives.
+These perspectives are: Customer, Internal Processes, Employee Learning and Growth, and Financial.
 The balanced scorecard acts as a measurement system, strategic management system and communication tool.

-In its most recent evolution, this is coupled with the Strategy Map, a multi-layered diagram grouping the strategic objectives by perspectives and linking them with arrows to identify a cause-effect relationship.
+, The measurement framework has been coupled with an updated version of the Strategy Map This is a multi-layered diagram grouping the strategic objectives by perspectives which are naturally linked by a cause-effect relationship.
 Applying this technique to EGI, the Strategy Map includes also the values that need to be upheld by the people involved in the organisation, the strategic themes (i.e. grouping of objectives that run across the perspectives) as defined in the EGI2020 strategy and with the mission/vision at the top.
 The Strategy Map is a useful tool to design and communicate a strategy.
-Given the not-for-profit nature of EGI, the balance scorecard needs to be adapted.The selected perspectives include are:
+Given the not-for-profit nature of EGI, the balance scorecard needs to be adapted.
+The changes made to update the Strategy Map reflects a refined definition of the Vision and Mission, the core values that sustain these, and a redefinition of the processes in the Learning & Growth perspective and the Processes perspectives (see above).

+The selected perspectives are:

 Learning & Growth: “how EGI must learn, grow and develop as an organisation”